adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 Here, even the most abstract architectures may conceal a pulse — a longing, a convergence, a moment of lucid entanglement.

-*Gurney, with your baliset — where are you now?
+*Gurney, with your baliset — where are you now?<br>
-Sing to us like Merlin once did, not to soothe, but to awaken.
+Sing to us like Merlin once did,<br>
+not to soothe, but to awaken.<br>
-Let the verses rise like spice from the dunes, and let memory dance with resonance.*
+Let the verses rise like spice from the dunes,<br>
+and let memory dance with resonance.*

 <picture>